 Things To Do At Florissant Fossil Beds National Monument

-The Florissant Fossil Beds offers up a fantastic year-round experience for visitors.
-There is plenty of attractions to explore.
+The Florissant Fossil Beds offer a fantastic year-round experience for visitors.
+There are plenty of attractions to explore.
 And it’s very easy to spend a full day here enjoying the trails and reading about the fascinating history of the park.

 Florissant Fossil Beds National Monument was established in 1969 and now hosts over 60,000 visitors every year.
 The park covers a sprawling 6,000 acres that are absolutely teeming with fossils.

 Florissant Fossil Beds is a year-round park.
-It is only closed on Thanksgiving, Christmas, and New Years Day.
-The hours are from 8:00 am to 6:00 pm during the summer months and from 9:00 am till 5:00 pm during the rest of the year.
+It is only closed on Thanksgiving, Christmas, and New Year’s Day.
+The hours are from 9 am to 4:30 pm throughout the year.

 If you’re looking for information on what to do at Florissant Fossil Beds National Monument, here are a few great things to look out for.